jtuz/django-events-calendar/README.rst

 Summary
 -------
-The aim of this project is help developers with basic tasks for events publications on a web site.
+The aim for this project is to help developers with basic tasks for events publications on a web site.

 Dependency Package
 ------------------
-You must install ``django-extensions`` to get this app working well
+You need install ``django-extensions`` to get this app working well

 Features
 --------